 Your employment entitlements and worker’s rights relate to what is in your work contract, agreement, award or law.
 They include things like pay rates and annual leave.

-The law protects employees from being treated unfairly because they made a reasonable request about their employment entitlements.
+The law protects employees and contract workers from being treated unfairly because they made a reasonable request about their employment entitlements.
 It does not apply to job applicants.

 Examples of employment activity discrimination